What that actually means in practice

 -

-Clear business objective: The company can state whether the priority is pipeline quality, category clarity, sales efficiency, retention support, partner motion, or team leadership.
+Clear business objective: The company can say whether the priority is pipeline quality, category clarity, sales efficiency, retention support, partner motion, or team leadership.

 -

-Executive access: The fractional CMO has direct working access to the CEO and revenue leaders, not just the marketing manager.
+Executive access: The fractional CMO works directly with the CEO and revenue leaders, not just the marketing manager.

 -